-We are very grateful for the commitment, dedication and hard work of staff throughout this time – both for those of you working directly with the pupils and also those of you working ‘behind the scenes’ in the admin, maintenance and other support teams.
-You have continued to put the children first and to ensure that we have been able to continue to provide an effective education for the children.
+We are very grateful for the commitment, dedication and hard work of staff – both for those of you working directly with the pupils and also those of you working ‘behind the scenes’ in the admin, maintenance and other support teams.
+You continue to put the children first and to ensure that we have been able to provide an effective education for the children.

-We are mindful that Coronavirus has been a challenge for us all and we recognise that some information about how to support mental health and wellbeing might be helpful for members of staff.
+We are mindful that the past few years has been a challenge for us all and we recognise that some information about how to support mental health and wellbeing might be helpful for members of staff.

 Support for Staff

 The Senior Leadership Teams and the staff at Head Office are available to support staff if you have concerns.
 Sharon Hewitt, Claire Osborn and the Heads are all trained in mental health and wellbeing support.
 There are also other ‘mental health champions’ in each school who you can chat with.

 Please do talk to one of us if you need to so that we can work together to help you to overcome the mental health and wellbeing challenges caused by Coronavirus.

 Podcast of the Month

 The Blissful Mind

 |Catherine Beard is the woman behind this wonderful blog about improving one’s mindset and self-esteem.
 She teaches her audience how to achieve peace of mind by developing a healthy and positive mindset.
 Moreover, she shares self-care tips that can help readers to get rid of burnouts and stress.|

 Book of the Month